Religion in Mexico: The Church of Jesus Christ of Latter-day Saints

 The first LDS missionaries in Mexico arrived in 1875 (although the original Mormons came to Mexico in the 1840s in Utah, when it was a Mexican territory).
 In 1885, 400 Mormon colonists moved to Mexico.
 In 1993 the Mexican government formally registered the LDS Church.
 This allowed the church to own property in Mexico.

 The 2010 Census reported 314,932 Mormons.

-As of 2015, The Church of Jesus Christ of Latter-day Saints (LDS Church) claims 1,368,475 members, 231 stakes, 1,998 congregations, and 12 temples in Mexico.
+As of 2025, The Church of Jesus Christ of Latter-day Saints (LDS Church) claims 1,534,058 members, 1,878 congregations, and 14 temples in Mexico.

 La Luz del Mundo

 La Luz del Mundo is a Charismatic Christian denomination with international headquarters in Guadalajara, Jalisco, Mexico.
 Its flagship church in Guadalajara is said to be the largest non-Catholic house of worship in Latin America.